jeffamaxey/soa-exam-pa/docs/03-linear-models.md

 #> [1] 103.9
 ```

-We again refit the model using `lambda.1se` as the lambda hyperparameter, make predictions again, and evaluate the RMSE:
+We again refit the model using `lambda.1se` as the lambda hyperparameter, make predictions again, and evaluate the RMSE, and compare it to the previous model:

 ``` r